 Here’s a step-by-step guide on how to create QR Code labels:

-To generate Website URL, or Simple Text QR Codes, you’ll have to create a spreadsheet containing data.
+To generate a Website URL, Vcard, or Plain Text QR Codes, you’ll have to create a spreadsheet containing data.
 Here is a detailed guide of how to create one.

 i.
-First, go to QR Batch and select Plain Text option
+First, go to QR Batch and select the Plain Text option

 ii.
 Upload the spreadsheet you just created.

 iii.
-Review uploaded file by matching the columns of uploaded file with the fields of chosen QR Code.
-That is, if the column name is filename, choose filename and then click on confirm.
+Review the uploaded file by matching the columns of the uploaded file with the fields of the chosen QR Code.
+That is, if the column name is a filename, choose filename, and then click on Confirm.

 iv.
 Once you enter all the details, click Next

-Once you specify data and proceed further, you’ll see three QR Code designs: Standard black-and-white, Custom logo, and Custom background.
+Once you specify data and proceed further, you’ll see two QR Code designs: Standard Design and Custom Logo Design.

-Designing allows you add logo and your brand colors to the QR Codes.
+Designing allows you to add a logo and your brand colors to the QR Codes.
 You can also customize the background image and give your QR Code a personal touch.
-Hence, it attracts more scans as compared to standard black and white QR Codes.
+Hence, it attracts more scans as compared to standard black-and-white QR Codes.

 So customized QR Codes are especially recommended for marketing and promotional purposes.